 Other methods to use for valuing a florist business

 You can value an established owner-operator run flower shop by the well-known Multiple of Discretionary Earnings method.
-This income-based business valuation technique lets you determine the value of the business based on its earnings outlook and a set of key financial and operational performance factors.
+Most importantly, this income-based business valuation technique lets you determine the value of the business based on its earnings outlook and a set of key financial and operational performance factors.

 Since many privately owned florists are lifestyle businesses, the Multiple of Discretionary Earnings is particularly well suited for their business valuation.

 For a florist that has created an solid reputation in its market, the value of business goodwill can be considerable.
-To appraise such a business, consider using the Capitalized Excess Earnings method, known as the Treasury Method.
+So to appraise such a business, consider using the Capitalized Excess Earnings method, also known as the Treasury Method.
 This technique is specifically intended to help you determine the value of business goodwill and total business value.

 More on business valuation of a flower shop